Why Should You Attend this Program?

 MIP: Strategic thinking and execution are both explored and developed in the MIP.
 Focus is placed not only on identifying and defining strategic initiatives but also on execution of those initiatives.

-Where to Take this Program
+How to Participate in this Program

 MIP Select: This module concentrates on G&Ts and their role in the market, risks associated with supply and All Requirements Contract issues.

-All seminars are held at the
+All onsite portions are held at the

 Fluno Center for Executive Education, a state of the art facility built specifically for adult education, located in